-Ex-lawyer Cohen arrives at prison after taking parting shot at Trump
+Ex-lawyer Cohen reports to prison after taking harsh parting shot at Trump

 The relationship began to sour after FBI agents raided Cohen’s Rockefeller Center office and Park Avenue hotel room in April 2018 as part of an investigation that grew out of Special Counsel Robert Mueller’s investigation into Russian interference in the 2016 U.S. election.
 The information gathered in the raids contributed to a series of criminal charges against Cohen that caused his dramatic split with Trump.

-Lanny Davis, a spokesman for Cohen, said in a statement before Cohen arrived at the prison that he was “proud of Michael Cohen’s courageous decision ... to tell the truth about why Donald Trump represented a danger to our constitution, our freedoms, and our nation’s fundamental values.”

-Davis also said Cohen “will continue to be accessible to Congress and to federal, state and local law enforcement.”
+Lanny Davis, a spokesman for Cohen, issued a statement on Monday praising Cohen’s “courageous decision ... to tell the truth about why Donald Trump represented a danger to our Constitution, our freedoms, and our nation’s fundamental values.”
+Davis said Cohen “will continue to be accessible to Congress and to federal, state and local law enforcement.”

-“I will continue questioning why Michael is the only person within the Trump Organization to be prosecuted for crimes committed at the direction of and for the benefit of Mr. Trump,” Davis said.
+“I will continue questioning why Michael is the only person within the Trump Organization to be prosecuted for crimes committed at the direction of and for the benefit of Mr. Trump,” Davis added.

 Cohen publicly broke with Trump in July 2018, telling ABC News he intended to put family and loyalty to his country ahead of the president.
 Cohen and his wife, Laura Shusterman, 49, have two adult children, Samantha and Jake.

-In congressional testimony in February in Washington, Cohen said, “I am ashamed that I chose to take part in concealing Mr. Trump’s illicit acts rather than listening to my own conscience.
+In congressional testimony in February, Cohen said, “I am ashamed that I chose to take part in concealing Mr. Trump’s illicit acts rather than listening to my own conscience.
 I am ashamed because I know what Mr. Trump is.
 He is a racist.
 He is a con man.
 He is a cheat.”

-During his sentencing in December in New York, Cohen said, “My weakness can be characterized as a blind loyalty to Donald Trump, and I was weak for not having the strength to question and to refuse his demands.
-I have already spent years living a personal and mental incarceration.”
+During his sentencing in December in New York, Cohen said, “My weakness can be characterized as a blind loyalty to Donald Trump, and I was weak for not having the strength to question and to refuse his demands.”

-Cohen said during his sentencing he would provide as much information as he could to prosecutors about his former boss.

-Trump, for this part, has blasted Cohen on Twitter, calling him a “weak person” as well as a “bad lawyer and fraudster.”
+Trump has blasted Cohen, calling him a “bad lawyer and fraudster.”

 Cohen pleaded guilty in August 2018 to violating campaign finance law, bank fraud and tax evasion in a case handled by federal prosecutors in New York.
 Prosecutors said Trump himself directed illegal payments orchestrated by Cohen to adult film star Stormy Daniels and Playboy model Karen McDougal to avert a scandal shortly before the 2016 election.
 Cohen told the court Trump ordered a $130,000 payment to Daniels and a $150,000 payment to McDougal to keep them quiet.